 Sulfur decongests pores

-Sulfur, a naturally occurring mineral found in hot springs, clay, and volcanic ash—and also as a trace mineral in the human body.
+Sulfur is a naturally occurring mineral found in hot springs, clay, and volcanic ash—and also as a trace mineral in the human body.
 It’s known to have bacteria-busting properties according to 2017 research published in Evidence-Based Complementary and Alternative Medicine, which makes it ideal for acne-prone skin.
 It does double duty when it comes to pores.
-“Sulfur kills bacteria and draws out oil, which in turn reduces buildup in pores,” explains board certified dermatologist Dendy Engelman, MD.
-To purify your pores and make them look smaller, try sulfur-based Indie Clearing Mask on your T-zone weekly.
-Check out these beauty secrets of women with large pores.
+“Sulfur kills bacteria and draws out oil, which in turn reduces buildup in pores,” explains Dr. Engelman.
+To purify your pores and make them look smaller, try sulfur-based Indie Lee Clearing Mask on your T-zone weekly.

-Like the more well-known salicylic acid, sulfur is a keratolytic, which means it causes mild shedding of the top layers of the skin.
+Like the more well-known salicylic acid, sulfur is keratolytic, which means it causes mild shedding of the top layers of the skin.
 This helps clear away dead skin cells that can contribute to clogged pores, breakouts, uneven texture, and dullness.
-Apply a mask like Peter Thomas Roth Therapeutic Sulfur Acne Treatment Masque, with 10 percent sulfur, to slough off dead skin cells, sop up oil, and banish breakouts.
-Exfoliation does wonders for the whole body—check out the incredible benefits of dry brushing your skin.
+Apply a mask such as the Peter Thomas Roth Therapeutic Sulfur Acne Treatment Mask, with 10 percent sulfur, to slough off dead skin cells, sop up oil, and banish breakouts.

 Sulfur treats acne gently

-Topical acne products with benzoyl peroxide can be too harsh for sensitive skin, leading to irritation and peeling, and allergic reactions in some people.
-Sulfur is a gentler blemish-buster.
+Topical acne products with benzoyl peroxide can be too harsh for sensitive skin, leading to irritation and peeling, as well as allergic reactions in some people.
+Sulfur is a more gentle way to bust blemishes.
 “It reduces acne by prohibiting new bacteria from growing and spreading,” Dr. Engelman explains.
 Mario Badescu Drying Lotion is great for spot-treating pesky blemishes.
-Learn how to banish acne once and for all.

 Sulfur soothes rosacea

 Sulfur can help treat rosacea, a chronic condition that causes facial redness for about 10 percent of the population, according to the American Academy of Dermatology.
 Sulfur works by reducing inflammation and killing bacteria, which can help control rosacea symptoms.
 The Prosacea Rosacea Treatment Gel is a lightweight water-based gel that claims to provide rosacea relief by eliminating bumps, redness, and dryness.
 Sulfur-containing creams are even occasionally prescribed as an alternative to antibiotics.
-Did you know these foods can trigger rosacea?
+Other treatments for rosacea may require a prescription.

 Sulfur helps clear eczema

-As far as natural eczema treatments go, sulfur is as the top of the list.
+Some people use sulfur as a natural treatment for eczema.
 Sulfur possesses medicinal and therapeutic properties that can help alleviate symptoms, like inflammation and dry, itchy patches.
-If you’re struggling with eczema, try a cleansing bar that contains sulfur, like Jericho Dead Sea Sulphur Soap, and don’t forget to check out these home remedies for eczema and psoriasis relief.
+If you’re struggling with eczema, try a cleansing bar that contains sulfur, like Jericho Dead Sea Sulphur Soap, and check out these home remedies for eczema and psoriasis relief.

 Sulfur remedies dandruff

 The exfoliating properties of sulfur help reduce skin buildup and dry excess oil on your skin, making it an effective treatment for scalp issues, like dandruff.
 And yes, we recognize that sulfur smells bad (like rotten eggs actually).
-So while most sulfur-based products do contain ingredients that help hide the scent, you might want to apply them at night before bed, like Jason Dandruff Relief Treatment Shampoo, which contains both salicylic acid and sulfur.
+So while most sulfur-based products contain ingredients that help hide the scent, you might want to apply them at night before bed, like Jason Dandruff Relief Treatment Shampoo, which contains both salicylic acid and sulfur.
 This combination aims to prevent the reoccurrence of dryness, flakes, and itch related to dandruff.

 Sulfur is anti-aging

-Sulfur is an essential part of our natural collagen production.
+Sulfur is an essential part of natural collagen production.
 But as we age, sulfur is depleted, leaving skin vulnerable to free radical damage and further breakdown of collagen, which leads to wrinkles and sagging.
 “Harmful bacteria can also damage skin and accelerate the aging process,” Dr. Engelman says.
 “Keeping skin clean helps reduce bacteria, helping to prevent damage before it happens.”
-Want to turn back the clock?
-You’ll need to replenish the sulphur with a topical solution, like Dr. Dennis Gross Clarifying Colloidal Sulfur Mask, which works its magic while you sleep.
-Find out what derms do to wake up with younger-looking skin.
+To help turn back the clock, you’ll need to replenish the sulfur with a topical solution, like Dr. Dennis Gross Clarifying Colloidal Sulfur Mask, which works its magic while you sleep.